Using Device Manager

-To start Device Manager, right-click the My Computer icon, select Manage from the menu, and select Device Manager from the System Tools that are listed in the resulting display.
+To start Device Manager, in File explorer, right-click This PC, click Manage, and then select Device Manager from the System Tools that are listed in the resulting dialog.

 If your device is required to start the computer, a problem with your device installation can prevent the computer from starting.
 In these cases, you have to use the kernel debugger to troubleshoot your device installation.
-For more information, see the online documentation supplied with the Microsoft debuggers.
+For more info, see Getting Started with WinDbg (Kernel-Mode).

-If your device is not required to start the computer, you will typically notice a problem with your device installation because your device is not working correctly and Device Manager marks your device with a yellow exclamation point.
-Device Manager also provides an error message.
-For more information, see Device Manager Error Messages.
+If your device is not required to start the computer, Device Manager places a yellow exclamation point next that device's name in the Device Manager dialog.
+Device Manager also provides an error message describing the problem.
+For more information about the error messages, see Device Manager Error Messages.

-When you are testing the installation of a new PnP device, it can be useful to have Device Manager list hidden devices.
+Device manager can show hidden devices.
+This is helpful when you are testing the installation of a new PnP device.
 For more information, see Viewing Hidden Devices.

 Device Manager provides detailed information in the Properties dialog for each device.
 Right-click the name of the device, and then click Properties.
 The General, Driver, Details, and Events tabs contain information that can be useful when you debug errors.
 For more information, see Device Manager Details Tab.